manonja/legal-search-RAG/README.md

 ## Development Options

-This project can be set up in two ways:
+This project can be set up in three ways:

 ### Option 1: Docker-based (Recommended for Quick Start)
 Ideal for quickly testing the application or for production-like environments.

 ### Option 2: Local Development
 Better for active development with hot reloading and direct access to services.

+### Option 3: Render.com Deployment
+For production deployment using Render.com.

 ## Option 1: Docker-based Development